 The Gloaming’s eponymous debut announced a veritable super-group.
 The Irish-American quintet – vocalist Iarla Ó Lionaird, fiddlers Caoimhín Ó Raghallaigh and Martin Hayes, guitarist Dennis Cahill and pianist Thomas ‘Doveman’ Bartlett – deliver faultless, intelligently crafted musicianship.
 No one plays Irish traditional music like this lot.

 We Banjo 3

 Gather the Good (We Banjo 3, 2014)

 Galway’s banjo-brandishing siblings David and Martin Howley (seven-time all-Ireland champion) together with another pair of brothers, Enda and Fergall Scahill (on banjo and fiddle), have cast a longing, loving eye across the Atlantic to position themselves as Celtgrass champions-in-waiting.
-Reviewed in #103, 2014’s Gather the Good proved a sophisticated blend of new and old with Scottish accents and Johnny Cash adding to the vivacious mix.
+2014’s Gather the Good proved a sophisticated blend of new and old with Scottish accents and Johnny Cash adding to the vivacious mix.